 \section{Abstract}

-We study the problem of robot navigation in dense and interactive crowds with environmental constraints such as corridors and furniture.
-Previous methods fail to consider all types of interactions among agents and obstacles, leading to unsafe and inefficient robot paths.
+We study the problem of robot navigation in dense and interactive crowds with static constraints such as corridors and furniture.
+Previous methods fail to consider all types of spatial and temporal interactions among agents and obstacles, leading to unsafe and inefficient robot paths.
 In this article, we leverage a graph-based representation of crowded and constrained scenarios and propose a structured framework to learn robot navigation policies with deep reinforcement learning.
-We first split the representations of different components in the environment, and propose a heterogeneous spatio-temporal (st) graph to model distinct interactions among humans, robots, and obstacles.
-Based on the \hstGraph, we propose \modelName, a novel navigation policy network architecture with different components to capture heterogeneous interactions among entities through space and time.
+We first split the representations of different inputs, and propose a heterogeneous spatio-temporal (st) graph to model distinct interactions among humans, robots, and obstacles.
+Based on the \hstGraph, we propose \modelName, a novel navigation policy network architecture with different components to capture heterogeneous interactions through space and time.
 HEIGHT utilizes attention mechanisms to prioritize important interactions and a recurrent network to track changes in the dynamic scene over time, encouraging the robot to avoid collisions adaptively.
-Through extensive simulation and real-world experiments, we demonstrate that \modelName outperforms state-of-the-art baselines in terms of success and efficiency in challenging navigation scenarios.
-Furthermore, in simulation, we demonstrate that our pipeline achieves better zero-shot generalization capability than previous works when the densities of humans and obstacles change.
+Through extensive simulation and real-world experiments, we demonstrate that \modelName outperforms state-of-the-art baselines in terms of success, navigation time, and generalization to domain shifts in challenging navigation scenarios.
 More information is available at {{\url{https://sites.google.com/view/crowdnav-height/home}}}.

-\makeatletter \notetopractitioners{\normalfont \if@twocolumn \@IEEEabskeysecsize\bfseries\textit{Note to Practitioners}---\, \else \quotation\@IEEEabskeysecsize \fi\@IEEEgobbleleadPARNLSP} \endnotetopractitioners{ \if@confmode \else \fi \if@twocolumn\else\endquotation\fi \normalfont } \makeatother
+\makeatletter \notetopractitioners{\normalfont \if@twocolumn \@IEEEabskeysecsize\bfseries\textit{Note to Practitioners}---\, \else \quotation\@IEEEabskeysecsize \fi\@IEEEgobbleleadPARNLSP} \endnotetopractitioners{ \if@twocolumn\else\endquotation\fi \normalfont } \makeatother